DaymudeLab/assembly-theory-JOSS/README.md

 ## Generating Plots for `ORCA`

-Our manuscript includes a scatterplot of molecules' numbers of duplicate isomorphic subgraphs (a rough estimate of their complexity) vs. their mean `ORCA` assembly index calculation time.
+Our manuscript includes a scatterplot of molecules' numbers of disjoint isomorphic subgraph pairs (a rough estimate of their complexity) vs. their mean `ORCA` assembly index calculation times for different algorithms.
 Instructions for reproducing that figure on your own hardware are below.

 Copy the Rust benchmark file into the appropriate submodule (if you haven't already) and then go to the corresponding directory: